 Recycled polypropylene can be turned into new packaging, housewares, buckets, gardening supplies, and more.
 The final piece of the puzzle in making polypropylene widely recycled is ensuring there is a healthy market for all that reclaimed material.

-• To date, 51 recycling facilities received $13 million in grants to support new and improved polypropylene sorting.
+• To date, 60 grants have resulted in $22 million to recycling facilities to support new and improved polypropylene sorting.

 • Map: Residential recycling access for polypropylene bottles, jugs, jars, and tubs.